Learn

 MHOG Story

 The MHOG Utility Department serves four townships in Michigan: Marion, Howell, Oceola, and Genoa.
 They had an old SCADA system that needed an upgrade and did not use the low-bid procurement process.
-Instead, they used a process t that loosely follows the Qualficatication-Based Selection (QBS) procurement process.
+Instead, they used a process that loosely follows the Qualficatication-Based Selection (QBS) procurement process.

 The first step was to document their critical SCADA needs where the scope of work, list of assets, parameters, and key SCADA features are listed.
 This included a description of the operational concept and sketches of the SCADA screen they wanted.
 See the two diagrams below.